Equality, diversity and inclusion

 We have an active Equality and Diversity Committee in the school and are committed to working together to foster excellence in a research and learning environment that truly provides equal opportunity for all members.

-Ian Sudbery - Deputy Director of ED&I (Race Equality, Mental Health and Disability), (Molecular and Cell Biology)
+Ian Sudbery, Deputy Director of ED&I (Race Equality, Mental Health and Disability) (Molecular Cell Biology)

 Laura Carrilero (Research staff)

 Jill Copley (Professional Services)

 The Biosciences #Inspire lecture series champions excellent scientists from minority or marginalised groups in the biosciences.
 Its goal is to promote discussions about the issues that impact these groups, so that we might create a more inclusive working and learning environment, where everyone feels represented.

 Some quotes from attendees of our recent events include: